A1eksMa/groq/README.md

 The main endpoint of the API transfer to original Groq API 8 params.
 Build the dictionary with a Groq API parametres and send a POST request to API.

+## Architecture

+The project is designed for easy extension with new models.
+The logic for this is contained within the `groq/routers/` directory.

+- **Model-Specific Files:** For each supported model (e.g., `gemma2_9b_it`), there is a corresponding Python file (e.g., `gemma2_9b_it.py`).
+This file defines the specific API endpoint for that model.

+- **Common Logic Files:** To avoid code duplication, there are files named `common_*_logic.py` (e.g., `common_text_logic.py`, `common_tts_logic.py`).
+These files contain the shared processing logic for different categories of models (text generation, text-to-speech, etc.).

+Currently, most model-specific files simply call the appropriate function from a common logic file.
+However, this structure provides flexibility for the future.
+If a specific model requires unique parameters or special handling, its dedicated file can be easily modified to implement that custom logic without affecting other models.

 ## Endpoints

 The API has a main dispatcher endpoint `/` that routes requests to model-specific endpoints based on the `MODEL` parameter in the request body.